๐ What is Docker and Why is It Useful for Windows Users?

 This will open a VsCode instance in the new folder we created.
 Next select the Extensions icon on the left sidebar and type "WSL" and install the first package that comes up.

-Open a WSL Ubuntu Terminal from Vscode
+How to Open a WSL Ubuntu Terminal Directly from VS Code on Windows 11

 Now that we have the extension installed, we can open a terminal, on the top menu click on 'Terminal' which will open a Windows Powershell terminal , we have 2 options for opening an Ubuntu terminal, the first is we simply type Ubuntu , although if you haven't called your distro Ubuntu or something else goes wrong, you can click on the dropdown on the left shown below